Xilinx/ml-suite/docs/ml-suite-overview.md

 xfDNN Quantizer enables fast, high-precision calibration to lower precision deployments to INT8 and INT16.
 These Python tools are simple to use.

+For more information on this, please see the xfDNN tool notebooks [here][].

 ### ML Framework and Open Source Support

 The ML Suite supports the following Frameworks: